AdobeDocs/certification.en/help/certifications/at/at-p-business.md

 Section 3: Analyzing and reporting (16%)

 * Describe settings to help set the elements that appear in a report
-* Describe the difference in Adobe Target Sample Size Calculator settings between planning and validating
+* Describe the difference in [!DNL Adobe Target] Sample Size Calculator settings between planning and validating
 * Describe common problems associated with A/B testing
 * Identify how Automated Personalization Summary reports differ from other reports
 * Describe the features of Experience Performance reports (MVT)